ExpediaGroup/graphql-kotlin/docs/plugins/maven-plugin.md

 $ mvn com.expediagroup:graphql-kotlin-maven-plugin:generate-client -Dgraphql.schemaFile="mySchema.graphql" -Dgraphql.packageName="com.example.generated"
 ```

-Mojo can also be configured in your Maven build file and it provides additional configuration options
+Mojo can also be configured in your Maven build file to become part of your build lifecycle.
+Plugin also provides additional
+configuration options that are not available on command line.

 ```xml
 <plugin>